apiz07/apiz07/README.md

 ### Hi there 👋

 I am Hafiz.
-Currently an intern in Softworld Software Sdn.
-Bhd. located in Kuching, Sarawak.

-Currently, still getting use with React.
+Currently Outsystems Developer in Maybank.

+Currently, I am on my journey to transition from developer to data analyst.

 Things that I have learn:

-* HTML
-* CSS
+* SQL
-* Javascript
+* Excel
-* PHP
+* Tableau
 * Python
-* Flask

 ### My Stats